Gold City: 2010s to present

 On January 28, 2020, Bruce Taliaferro announced his return to the group, after the resignation of lead singer Scott Brand.
-Bruce began singing with the group on February 21.
+Taliaferro began singing with the group on February 21.
 On January 11, 2022, Taliaferro announced his second resignation from the group, effective immediately until his replacement by Gadsden native Cole Watson.
 Watson and seven year tenor Thomas Nalley were released by the quartet nine months later.
-In the Fall of 2022, Gold City announced the third return of Bruce Taliaferro.
+In the fall of 2022, Gold City announced the third return of Bruce Taliaferro.
 On the same night he was re-introduced, they also announced Former Kingsmen Quartet tenor Chris Jenkins as their new tenor singer.
+Chris West departed the group in January 2023 and Jeff Chapman of the Kingdom Heirs was announced to be their full-time bass singer starting on April 20 after filling in at multiple shows.

+On August 15, 2023, Josh Feemster replaced Taliaferro as the lead singer for Gold City after he departed the group earlier that month.
+On April 27, 2025 former pianist Garry Jones died aged 62 after a brief battle with metastatic cancer.